MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/trial-signup.md

 # Sign up for a free trial

 Dynamics 365 Marketing offers a free 30-day trial.
-After a quick setup, you will have access to many of the app's key features.
-The trial allows you to test the app, load sample data, and even load your own customer data.
+After a quick setup, you'll have access to many of the app's key features.
+The trial allows you to test the app with sample data and even try out your own customer data.
 [Learn more about Dynamics 365 Marketing features](overview.md)

 **To start the trial**:

 - Go to the [trial overview page](https://dynamics.microsoft.com/marketing/overview/) and select the **Get started** button.
 - Then, follow the onscreen guidance to enter the [email associated with your Microsoft account](https://support.microsoft.com/windows/what-is-a-microsoft-account-4a7c48e9-ff5a-e9c6-5a5c-1a57d66c3bfa) and your contact information.

-The trial will take a few moments to set up, then you will be ready to start using the app.
+The trial takes a few moments to load, then you can start using the app.

 ## What to try

-The trial environment includes many of the same features as the paid version.
+Your trial environment includes many of the same features as the paid version.
 The links below guide you through some of the key features.

 - [Create a marketing email and go live](create-marketing-email.md)
 - [Create a dynamic segment](create-segment.md)